 But it doesn’t have to – and shouldn’t – be this way.
 Indeed, when done properly, meetings can be a highly effective tool.
 The key is to make them not just bearable but actually productive – and to ensure that the time everyone is spending away from their desks is not wasted.

 So, how can this be done?
 Well, with some prior planning and a touch of common sense, actually.
-Here are a few essential tips on how to get the best out of your team meetings.
+Here are a few team meeting ideas to get the best out of your team.

 1. Ensure a Meeting Is Actually Necessary